blazejdolicki/multilingual-analysis/README.md

 # Analysing The Impact Of Linguistic Features On Cross-Lingual Transfer
 ## Introduction
 This repository presents work that I have done for my bachelor thesis "Analysing The Impact Of Linguistic Features On Cross-Lingual Transfer" which was prepared in partial fulfilment of the requirements for the Degree of Bachelor of Science in Data Science and Knowledge Engineering, Maastricht University.
+The paper is available here: https://arxiv.org/pdf/2105.05975

 ## Data
 We used the following datasets in our analysis: